Inge Heinzl, Editor, EW Nutrition

 The other possibility is the immunization of different groups of hens, each with one antigen (e.g., Rotavirus, Salmonella, E. coli).
 The content of immunoglobulins is determined, and the different egg powders are mixed.
 The result is an IgY product with standardized amounts of specific immunoglobulins.

 There are different application areas for IgY or IgY products.
 In human medicine, egg immunoglobulins can be used against the toxin of rattlesnakes or scorpions, or Streptococcus mutans bacteria, causing dental caries (Gassmann and Hübscher, 1992) Egg immunoglobulins are important for diagnostic tests such as radioimmunoassay (RIA) and enzyme-linked immunoassay (ELISA).

 A further application area is animal nutrition.
-Young animals, such as calves or piglets, but also young dogs or cats, are born with defective immune equipment.
-Suppose they additionally don’t get maternal colostrum in adequate quantity and quality.
-In that case, they suffer from immunity gaps during their first weeks of life and are susceptible to pathogens in their environment.
+Young animals, such as calves or piglets, but also young dogs or cats, are born with immature immune systems.
+If they, additionally, are deprived of maternal colostrum in adequate quantity and/or quality, they suffer from immunity gaps during their first weeks of life and are susceptible to pathogens in their environment.